rludgero/rlchecked/README.md

 RLChecked
 =========

-A jQuery checkboxes and radio buttons plugin with accessibility navigation
+A jQuery checkboxes and radio buttons plugin with keyboard accessibility navigation

 <h2>About</h2>
 <p>rlChecked is a small, clean and efficient plugin cross-browser and keyboard accessible, tested even IE7.</p>